-The Online Post-Baccalaureate Learning Technologies Specialist Certificate Program is designed for P-12 teachers and administrators and HR and training professionals to become effective planners, designers, developers, evaluators, and leaders in the use of technology for teaching and learning.
+The Online Post-Baccalaureate Learning Technologies Specialist Certificate Program is designed for P-12 teachers and administrators to become effective planners, designers, developers, evaluators, and leaders in the use of technology for teaching and learning.
 Each course has a theoretical and practical component.
 Candidates’ assignments are projects, plans, and learning activities that can be used in their own educational settings.

 Taught online in 8-week sessions, the 4 core courses and 1 elective (15 credits) may be taken in any order.
 Candidates are able to complete the certificate in one year without having to take more than one course at a time.
 The courses will count toward a M.S. degree in Curriculum and Instruction, M.S. in Elementary Education or M.S. in Secondary Education.

 Learning Technologies Specialist (LTS) Certificate Course Catalog »

 Key features of the LTS Certificate Program Include: